yidie/STAT545-hw-Feng-Yidie/hw04/Tidy_data_and_joins.md

 -   Is there a plot that is easier to make using the reshaped data versus the usual form?

 1. Yes.
 For example, we can easily plot the lifeExp over time for a certain continent by simply specifying the x axis to be the year, and y axis to be the continent we are interested in.
-While if the data is in the usual form, we will need to 'filter()' the continent we want before plotting.
+While if the data is in the usual form, we will need to `filter()` the continent we want before plotting.

 ``` r
 ggplot(re_shape, aes(year, Asia)) +